 - guiding departments through curricular change

-- changing campus, institutional, and departmental cultures to promote collaboration
+- changing campus, institutional, and departmental cultures to promote collaboration and respect

 Follow me on Twitter @school_tales